 In story, Misha from Katawa Shoujo.
 The teacher even outright states she's got volume control problems and it's mentioned several times that she's, well, loud.
 Since the game is set in a school for the disabled and Misha's exact disability was unknown until the full version was released, many fans leaned towards partial deafness, though this was Jossed in the final version which explains she's there to learn sign language.

 The Pokémon Whismur has quite a loud crying volume for such a otherwise quiet and cute Mon (in the Pokédex, it's said that when Whismur starts crying, it's so loud that it startles itself and that makes it cryeven louder!).
 It emphasizes much less on the cute and more of the cacophony when it evolves into the appropriately named Loudred, then Exploud.

-Furthermore, the moves Hyper Voice and Uproar play on this trope, as they can be learned by such cute Mons as Jigglypuff and Rotom.
+Furthermore, the moves Hyper Voice and Uproar, and Round, play on this trope, as they can be learned by such cute Mons as Jigglypuff and Rotom.

 During one of the last levels in Hitman: Blood Money, there is a beautiful and Stripperific singer in an angel costume, who has an absolutely horrible voice and sings every single note off key.
 As it turns out, she is an assassin who murdered the original singer in an attempt to get to you.